Insights

 After that the panels will either find a second life - such as repackaging the panels for energy production in poor regions or 97% of them can be repurposed, recycled or upcycled.
 (See more at FAQs and Policies – Lodestone Energy).

-If you’re a Pathfinder KiwiSaver (or managed fund) member you’re invested in Lodestone and are personally helping them provide a renewable energy source to 50,000 New Zealand homes.
+If you’re invested in the Pathfinder KiwiSaver Conservative, Balanced or Growth Fund, or in the Pathfinder Ethical Growth Fund you’re invested in Lodestone and are personally helping them provide a renewable energy source to New Zealand homes.
 You are investing in a better and brighter future for us all.